mcspadden/mcspadden.me/README.md

 # Canvas Particle Network
 You can find the awesome canvas particle network [here](https://github.com/JulianLaval/canvas-particle-network).

+# Font Aweesome Icons

+# Google Fonts

 # License

 I'm inspired by the world; so anything **I did here**, I want the world to be freely inspired by as well.
-For anything I did not create here (CPN as of now), refer to their respective license for use.
+For anything I did not create here, refer to their respective license for use.

 MIT License